hardik-143/quickToast/docs/data-api.md

 </div>

+**What happens**: Create complex HTML structures in JavaScript and still use data attributes!
+Perfect for dynamic content that needs interactive elements.

 ---

-## Notes
+## 💡 How It Works :id=how-it-works

-- Events are automatically delegated within the toast content.
+- **Event Delegation**: Events are automatically handled within the toast content - no manual binding needed!
-- Multiple elements can carry these attributes in the same toast.
+- **Multiple Elements**: You can have several interactive elements in the same toast - they all work together!
-- `data-confirm-click="true"` respects your `onConfirm` behavior, including async handlers and `closeAfterOnConfirm`.
+- **Smart Confirm**: `data-confirm-click="true"` respects all your `onConfirm` settings, including async handlers and `closeAfterOnConfirm`.
-- `data-dismiss-self="true"` mirrors the close button semantics and will pass reason `dismiss_click` to `onDestroy`.
+- **Consistent Behavior**: `data-dismiss-self="true"` works exactly like the close button and passes `dismiss_click` to `onDestroy`.

-## Accessibility tips
+## ♿ Accessibility Best Practices :id=accessibility-best-practices

-- Prefer `<button>` over `<a href="#">` for actions.
+- **Use Semantic Elements**: Prefer `<button>` over `<a href="#">` for actions - it's more accessible!
-- Provide clear text for screen readers (e.g., "Dismiss notification").
+- **Clear Descriptions**: Provide descriptive text for screen readers (e.g., "Dismiss notification" instead of just "Close").
-- Ensure focus styles are visible for keyboard users.
+- **Keyboard Friendly**: Ensure focus styles are visible for keyboard navigation users.
+- **Test with Screen Readers**: Always test your interactive toasts with accessibility tools!